 To be in academic good standing and to receive a graduate degree, a student must have a cumulative grade point average (GPA) of at least 3.0.

 All courses taken by a graduate student for which grades are given will be used in calculating the GPA.
-Satisfactory or Unsatisfactory is assigned for research credits, and they are not used in calculating the GPA.
+Credits taken as Satisfactory or Unsatisfactory grading are not used in calculating the GPA.
 When a course has been repeated, both grades will appear on the transcript, but only the second grade will be used in calculating the GPA.
 A specific course can be retaken only once, and only three total courses can be retaken.

 In fulfilling graduate course requirements on any plan of study, only grades of A, B, or C are acceptable.
 For master's paper (797), master's thesis (798), and doctoral dissertation (899), only the grade of satisfactory (S) is acceptable.
 For seminar (790/890), graduate teaching experience (792/892), individual study/tutorial (793/893), practicum/internship (794/894), or field experience (795/895), only grades of A, B, C, or S are acceptable for graduate credit.